Fox's Book of Martyrs

 inviolable attachment to Don Carlos.

-so great an ascendency over the mind of the king, who was absolutely a slave to
+great an ascendency over the mind of the king, who was absolutely a slave to

 superstition, that, shocking to relate, he sacrificed the feelings of nature to